 Bereavement due to suicide

-People from different cultural backgrounds and with differing beliefs are likely to have very different ideas about where a person should be buried or where the remains of a dead person should be scattered.
-In mediaeval Christian Europe people thought that it was important for the destiny of the soul to bury people in consecrated ground, and as close as possible to the altar of a church.
-Some people still adhere to this belief, but others do not think it matters.
-Others choose to mark the death according to a different cultural tradition.
-Sometimes family members differ on whether the person should be buried or cremated: it helps if the person has expressed a wish, for example in the will.
+In mediaeval Christian Europe, for example, people thought that it was important for 'the destiny of the soul' to bury people in consecrated ground, and as close as possible to the altar of a church.
+Some people still adhere to this belief, but others do not think it is important.

 Burial without cremation

-Paula’s husband was buried after his funeral, rather than cremated, because this is an Islamic requirement.
-Muslims allow only the men of the community to accompany the body to the gravesite.
+Paula’s husband was buried rather than cremated after his funeral in accordance with Islamic belief.
+In Muslim tradition, only the men of the community accompany the body to the gravesite.

 Lynne’s parents had been active in their local church before her mother’s suicide.
 Lynne was relieved that her mother could be buried in the churchyard.